 Abuse victims will now be considering their next steps in any potential legal action for compensation.
 If you are someone who has been affected by this scandal and are currently thinking about what you should do, the wisest step would be to speak with an experienced solicitor.
 They will be able to guide you on the best next steps to take.

-The report, by child protection consultant Ian Elliott, was highly critical of the governance in the organisation.
-It stated: “A characteristic of the poor governance that existed in scouting was the existence of a culture driven by self-interest, with little attention paid to the young people involved.
+The report by child protection consultant Ian Elliott was highly critical of the governance of the organisation.
+It stated: “A characteristic of the poor governance in Scouting Ireland was a culture driven by self-interest, with little attention paid to the young people involved.
 Cronyism thrived and remained a significant problem in scouting”.

-Scouting Ireland, the modern organisation, was founded when the two scouting traditions Scouting Association of Ireland and the Catholic Boy Scouts of Ireland joined together in 2003.
-It has a devoted membership of roughly 50,000 people country wide.
+Scouting Ireland, the modern organisation, was founded in 2003 when the two scouting traditions, the Scouting Association of Ireland and the Catholic Boy Scouts of Ireland, joined together.
+It has a devoted membership of roughly 50,000 people country-wide.
 The abuse cases referred to took place between the 1960s and the 1990s.

 Examples of Historical Abuse Cases at Scouting Ireland